gangefors/docker-airdcpp-webclient/README.md

 - `5601` HTTPS port

-- `21248` TCP and UDP port for incoming connections
+- `21248` TCP and UDP port for incoming connections.
+You have to publish this on the same port number otherwise clients will not be able to connect.

-- `21249` TCP port for incoming encrypted connections
+- `21249` TCP port for incoming encrypted connections.
+You have to publish this on the same port number otherwise clients will not be able to connect.

-You are able to change the incoming connection ports under Settings>Connectivity>Advanced>Ports in the web UI.
+If you want to use other ports for incoming connections you are can change them under Settings>Connectivity>Advanced>Ports in the web UI.

+The incoming connection ports are used to be able to be in *active mode*.
+This allows you to connect to all peers in a hub, including the ones in *passive mode*.

+Read more about connectivity modes in the [official FAQ](conn_faq).

 Add/modify admin users